csc-training/esiwace-summerschool-2024/B2/ICON/docs/intro-to-ICON.md

 # What does the script actually do?

-- Here we want to use a novel method of writing output named hiopy, for which the model is coupled to a python program that writes the data on a so-called healpix grid and which makes the later analyssis of the data much easier (more on that in Flo's upcoming lectures)
+- Here we want to use a novel method of writing output named hiopy, for which the model is coupled to a python program that writes the data on a so-called healpix grid and which makes the later analysis of the data much easier (more on that in Flo's upcoming lectures)
 - For that we need to set up a virtual environment in which we can later install the necessary python package
 - Then we can actually build the ICON model